inngest/inngest/docs/SDK_SPEC.md

 # 6. Middleware

+Middleware allows users to run arbitrary code at certain points in the execution lifecycle.
+Middleware is used to add functionality such as logging, error handling, and more.

+Since SDKs strive to be idiomatic to their respective languages, the ergonomics of middleware may deviate significantly between SDKs.
+However, all SDKs MUST provide the same lifecycle methods.

 ## 6.1.
 Client and function

 Middleware may be specified on the Inngest Client and/or individual Inngest Functions: